Shakib Al Hasan: Personal life

-Shakib obtained a BBA from American International University-Bangladesh (AIUB) in March 2023.
+Shakib completed secondary and higher secondary education at the Bangladesh Krira Shikkha Protishtan (BKSP) and obtained graduation in BBA from American International University-Bangladesh (AIUB).

+Shakib's father is Khondoker Masroor Reza and his mother is Shirin Reza.

 He married Umme Ahmed Shishir, a Bangladeshi American on 12 December 2012.
 The couple met in 2010 while Shakib was playing county cricket for Worcestershire in England.
 They had their first daughter Alayna Aubrey Hasan on 8 November 2015, their second daughter Errum Hasan on 24 April 2020 and their first son Eyzah Al Hasan on 16 March 2021.

 In August 2018, he became a green card holder which allows him to live and work in the US.

-Shakib is the chairman of Monarch Holdings and goodwill ambassador of UNICEF for Bangladesh, Huawei and Anti-Corruption Commission (Bangladesh).
+Shakib is the chairman of Monarch Holdings was the goodwill ambassador of UNICEF for Bangladesh, Huawei and Anti-Corruption Commission (Bangladesh).
 Shakib announced a new company named Burak Commodities Exchange Co in August 2021 to enter into the gold business.

+Politics

+Shakib officially joined the ruling Awami League party in 2023 and subsequently contested the 2024 Bangladeshi general election as the party's candidate for the Magura-1 parliamentary constituency, where he secured a victory.
+However, in August 2024, his tenure as a Member of Parliament ended following the dissolution of the Jatiya Sangsad by the President.

 Philanthropy

 Shakib runs a charity organization named SAHF (Shakib Al Hasan Foundation) to carry on his philanthropic works since 2020.
 The foundation started a project named 'Mission Save Bangladesh' to help 2000 families in March 2020.

 In April 2020, Shakib auctioned his 2019 Cricket World Cup bat for COVID-19 relief.